 Most vinyl and silicone intermittent catheters with funnels use a universal color-coding system to help you determine what French size a catheter is.
 See the below chart for the most common French sizes along with their corresponding funnel color codes.

 Why is determining the French size such an important part of selecting the right catheter for your needs?
 Efficiency and comfort are both important elements in the self-catheterization process.
-If you use a urinary catheter with too large of a diameter for your urethra, cathing can be more difficult and even painful.
-If it’s far too large, you will not be able to insert it at all.
+If you use a urinary catheter with too large of a diameter for your urethra, insertion can feel difficult or cause friction.
+Catheterization may even feel painful if you’re using a catheter that’s too big.
+Also, if it’s far too large, you will not be able to insert it at all.

-On the other hand, if you use a French size that is too small, you may find that the overall pace of draining your bladder will go much slower.
-On top of that, if you use a catheter smaller than your urethra, urine released from the bladder will not only escape through the catheter tube but could also go around it, which can get pretty messy, as the flow will be harder to control.
+On the other hand, if you use a French size that is too small, you may find the pace of urine drainage is very slow.
+In addition, if you use a catheter French size that’s much smaller than your urethra, urine may escape around the catheter tube.
+This can be messy, and it’ll be harder to control the flow.

 Click on the links below to see all of the various catheters available in each catheter size: